SoICT-BKSEC/bksec-discord-bot/docs/commands.md

 | `order` | Choice | Mới nhất | Sort order: newest first or oldest first |
 | `page` | Integer | 1 | Page number |
 | `step` | Integer | 5 | Results per page |

+### `/c-view` behavior

+- Adds or removes the role selected by `ctf-name`.
+- While a CTF is live, visibility is controlled by `ACTIVE_CTF_ROLEID`; the per-CTF role does not grant live access.
+- After the competition ends, the scheduler grants category visibility to the per-CTF role and `VIEW_ALL_CTF_ROLEID` while keeping `@everyone` denied.

 ---